vanghenry/Code-Refractoring-Challenge/README.md

 ## Getting the failed link to work for Search Engine Optimization

-* In line 29, miss was the id= attribute.
+* In line 29, missing was the id= attribute.
 All I needed to do was add it to the line to match with where I want the user to be directed to on the page.

 ![id= attribute added line 29](./Assets/Project-3.png)